 Movement has become the core of my work: my practice stems from the light textile materials that I use for their ability to visualise the dance of the air.
 Large in situ installations allow me to stage a conceptual and poetic space, embodied by the powers of nature: the wind, running water, the race of the sun…

-Wherever it is possible, in order to create random dynamics rather than mechanical repetitive effects, I prefer to rely on the wind and gravity as combined sculpting forces, so the installation will constantly change along with the weather conditions.
+Wherever it is possible, in order to create random dynamics rather than mechanical repetitive effects, I rely on the wind and gravity as combined sculpting forces, so the installation will constantly change along with the weather conditions.

-Whether in a natural or urban open environment, the history and topography of each location triggers ideas for meaningful relationship between the installation and its setting.
+Whether in a natural or urban open environment, the history and topography of each location triggers ideas for a meaningful relationship between the installation and its setting.